w3f/polkadot-wiki/docs/maintain-guides-how-to-validate copy.md

 ---
-id: maintain-guides-how-to-validate-kusama
+id: maintain-guides-how-to-validate
-title: Guide: Run a Validator (Kusama)
+title: Guide: Run a Validator
-sidebar_label: Guide: Run a Validator (Kusama)
+sidebar_label: Guide: Run a Validator
 ---

 _This tutorial works with the current Alexander testnet and has been updated for PoC-4._